liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/03-manually-migrating-from-audience-targeting.markdown

 ## Migrating Custom Rules

-Audience Targeting segmentation features could be extended with custom rules.
+Audience Targeting segmentation features could be extended using custom rules.
 As part of the upgrade planning process, the function of any such rules should be re-evaluated with the new Segmentation features of @product-ver@ in mind.